Sets, types and type checking

 or CannotExist

 is alternative better names for thinking about this type.
-We can reason that it has no entries as if ask for something impossible
+We can reason that it has no members as if ask for something impossible

 , then you are stuck.
 You can't pass 5